Staff Hub

 CHSR Travel Grants 2024

-We are excited to announce the opening of applications for the CHSR Travel Grant Award for 2024!
-This award aims to support our professional and academic members in their travel endeavours to conferences.
+EOIs for our own Travel Grant Awards remain open!
+These awards aim to support our professional and academic team members in their travel endeavours to conferences.
 We will be granting up to three international awards valued at $3000 each and eleven domestic awards valued at $1000 each.
 If you have not received our CHSR Travel Grant 2024 email outlining eligibility criteria, requirements, travel approvals + EOI form, please contact chsr.researchops@uq.edu.au

 Wednesday 22 May